Common Misconceptions about

-- Under a reverse mortgage, a homeowner will lose his or her home.
+- FALSE: Under a reverse mortgage, a homeowner will lose his or her home.
 Exactly the opposite is true.
-If homeowners remain compliant with the terms of the reverse mortgage (such as not renting the home out or living elsewhere for over six months in a given year), then they can remain in the home for as long as they live or until they leave or sell it.
+FACT: If homeowners remain compliant with the terms of the reverse mortgage (such as not renting the home out or living elsewhere for over six months in a given year), they can remain in the home for as long as they live or until they leave or sell it.

 - False: Homeowners can’t qualify for a reverse mortgage if they don’t meet certain income requirements.
 No more than with any mortgage qualification.
 FACT: There are only these basic income requirements that apply for any mortgage: enough to pay property taxes, keep up with repairs, and maintain proper insurance.

 - False: A reverse mortgage will affect seniors’ Social Security or Medicare benefits.
 In most cases, no. FACT: Reverse mortgage payments might affect the status of a person’s Medicaid eligibility or some Federal Supplemental Security Income or state entitlement programs.
 Call Rick to find out.